PiggyAwesome/useless/README.md

-Yo mamma is so fat when she jumped in the air she got stuck
+Yo mamma so fat when she was standing on the corner a cop came along and told her to break it up